Within our games library, you can easily view a snapshot summary of every Kinems interactive learning game and its purpose for your students.

 Are you ready to arrange planets and space objects in a specific order?

-Spot On is a great game for build-a-word and build-a-sentence activities.
-It is a wonderful vocabulary-focused learning game for promoting word recognition and spelling skills as well as students’ abilities to produce complete simple sentences.
+Spot On presents a challenging game for build-a-word and build-a-sentence activities.
+It is a vocabulary-focused learning game for promoting word recognition and spelling skills as well as students’ abilities to produce complete simple sentences.
 Besides being fun, it helps students get more familiar with common patterns associated with spoken English.

-In the case of the task for producing simple grammatically correct and meaningful sentences, students learn to recognize punctuation and capitalization prompts for declarative, interrogative, imperative, and exclamatory sentences as well as to make use of how basic sight words, such as we, I, she, he, run, will, by, can, etc. that could appear on some boxes could be used in sentences.
+When producing simple grammatically correct and meaningful sentences, students learn to recognize punctuation and capitalization prompts for declarative, interrogative, imperative, and exclamatory sentences.
+They also practice using basic sight words, (such as: we, I, she, he, run, will, by, can) that could appear on some boxes and can be used in sentences.

 Are you ready to play this mind-bending game and quickly move around and place boxes in the correct order?

-The goal of the game is to help students understand some of the most common suffixes and be able to identify the grammatic type of word (noun, verb, adverb, adjective, pronouns).
-The core idea is to get children excited about root word modification.
+The goal of this game is to help students understand some of the most common suffixes and be able to identify the grammatical type of word: noun, verb, adverb, adjective or pronoun.
+The core idea is to get students excited about root word modification.
 It allows students to explore when to add “-s,” “-es,” or “-ies” to the end of a noun.
 They can also practice with some irregular plural nouns.
 In addition, students are asked to turn a list of adjectives into comparative and superlative adjectives (“-er”, “-est”, “the more”, “the most”).
 Via a series of questions, students can strengthen knowledge of nouns, adjectives and pronouns as well as their functions in particular sentences.
 The teacher can choose which category of questions the student will play.